Netflix’s Spinning Out: Is the TV Show Rooted in Reality?

 ‘Spinning Out’ might, at times, come off as a sugar-coated romantic tale that highlights the journey of a figure skating pair.
 However, as it fleshes out the relationship between the two characters, it never really holds back from showing their imperfections.
 Even when it comes to its representation of figure skating as a sport, instead of glamorizing it, the series focuses more on what happens behind the scenes.

 Kat proves to be a skater with a very promising future, but just one injury crushes her entire career.
 Pretty much the same goes for another character of the series who, despite being injured, is not able to give up on the sport because of all that is expected from her.
-Obviously, all of us know that person in real life who once aspired to be good at something but were weighed down by some unforeseeable hardships.
+Obviously, all of us know that person in real life who once aspired to be good at something but was weighed down by some unforeseeable hardships.

 The show also sheds some light on mental illness and how it can have a huge impact on one’s relationships and ambitions.
 In the past, many films and shows have attempted to reflect on mental health conditions.
 However, quite often, this portrayal of mental illness on screen seems inaccurate and stigmatizing.
 For me, personally, the way ‘Spinning Out’ deals with all of its mental illness seemed quite accurate.
 Its portrayal of how a mother struggles to have a healthy relationship with her daughters because of her bipolar disorder felt real and even riveting at times.